simplisticated/Sensitive/README.md

 }

 /*
- * Add swipe gesture recognizer without configuration block to view.
+ * Set number of times to handle swipe gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
  */

-view.onSwipe(when: .always, handle: { (swipeGestureRecognizer) in
+view.onSwipe(when: .count(times: 10), { (swipeGestureRecognizer) in
     // Handle swipe gesture on view here...
-}, configure: nil)
+}) { (swipeGestureRecognizer) in
+    // Configure swipe gesture recognizer here...
+    swipeGestureRecognizer.direction = .Right
+}

 /*
- * Add one-time swipe gesture recognizer without configuration block to view.
+ * Add swipe gesture recognizer without configuration block to view.
- * Gesture recognizer will be removed from view after first recognition.
  */

-view.onSwipe(when: .once, handle: { (swipeGestureRecognizer) in
+view.onSwipe(when: .always, handle: { (swipeGestureRecognizer) in
     // Handle swipe gesture on view here...
 }, configure: nil)